yoyongxuan/tp/docs/UserGuide.md

 ### Deleting a student: `delete`

-Deletes the specified student from the Address Book.
+Deletes the specified student from CadetHQ.

 Format: `delete INDEX` or `delete SID`